 If the wax is very dark – almost like dried blood – the dog may have an infection called Canker Ear which will require veterinary attention.

 The ear of a dog is full of hair.
-However, the only hair we’re interesting in as dog groomers is the strands that are coming from inside the ear canal itself.
-These will often be darker or covered in wax.
-Not all breeds need their ears plucking, eg. smooth coated dogs.
+But when grooming them, the only hair you should be interested in is the strands that are coming from inside the ear canal itself.
+These will often be darker or covered in wax, so they’re pretty easy to spot!

-Ear plucking is a delicate procedure and should only be done by an experienced groomer or a vet.
+Ear plucking is a delicate procedure, and unlike ear cleaning, it should only be done by an experienced groomer or a vet.
 If you’re interested in learning how to pluck your dog’s ears properly, safely and effectively, then our team is here to help.

 We offer dog grooming courses to anybody eager to learn how to groom a canine companion properly.
 Ear plucking, and ear cleaning, are covered in our grooming courses which are full of all the dog grooming information you could ever need.